pconerly/requirejs-mocha-chai-bootstrap/README.md

 ## Thanks

-Big thanks to ["geddesign"](http://github.com/geddesign/) and his repository on ['AMD Testing'](http://github.com/geddesign/amd-testing) that put me in the right direction on how to tackle it.
+Big thanks to [geddesign](http://github.com/geddesign/) and his repository on [AMD Testing](http://github.com/geddesign/amd-testing) that put me in the right direction on how to tackle it.

 ## License